pfgithub/threadimgui/README.md

 run the application with `zig build run`

 - open devtools with `f12`
-- running the windows version on linux: `zig build -Dtarget=x86_64-windows-gnu` `wine zig-cache/bin/threadimgui.exe`
+- running the windows version on linux: `zig build run -Dtarget=x86_64-windows-gnu`

 # overview